DeepPhysicVision/AC-Net/README.md

 # AC-Net
-code for the paper of 'Aspect-based Sentiment Analysis Based on Hybrid Multi-Head Attention and Capsule Networks' CCL 2019 how to run:
+Code for the paper of 'Aspect-based Sentiment Analysis Based on Hybrid Multi-Head Attention and Capsule Networks' CCL 2019 how to run: